 - taking laxatives

 Not everyone with bulimia will use these methods of purging.
-Some people try to counter the high calorie intake by fasting or doing excessive amounts of exercise.
+Some people try to counter the high calorie intake by fasting and exercising excessively.

 Signs and symptoms